RuiMartinsLJ/hackathon/README.md

 # Landing.jobs Hackathon

+## The issue
+At Landing.jobs we're trying to match great jobs with the best candidates.
+However we're still missing a lot of information on the behavior of our users.
+For example, we currently have no information on why certain people apply and others don't

+You have data from the past year and a selection of our users can you create a model to predict which ones will apply tomorrow?
+You will be evaluated using the F1 Score.

 ## Answer File

-The submitted file should be a `.csv` that has two columns
+The submitted file should be a `.csv` that has one column

-- Person id -> ID of the person
+- person_id -> ID of the person
-- has_applied -> Boolean (1 or 0) if the candidate will apply tomorrow or not (13/03/2019)
+- has_applied -> Probability of applying

+The score should be based on the F1 score when comparing the submitted IDs with what actually happened

 ## Data Dictionary